-FFXIV Housing Lottery Schedule: Dates for Bidding and Claiming Plots
+FFXIV Housing Lottery Schedule: Calendar Cycle for July 2023

 FFXIV Housing Lottery Schedule

-The entry period is in progress and began on September 2 at 8 am (PDT).
-Below is the current FFXIV housing lottery schedule:
+- Results: The results period should end on July 5 at 6:59 am (PDT).

-- Players must place their bids by September 7 at 7:59 am (PDT).

-- The next results period begins on September 7 at 8 am (PDT).
+- Results: The results period should end on August 1 at 6:59 am (PDT).

-- Players should claim their winning bids by September 11 at 7:59 am (PDT).

-If the process runs smoothly, we expect the next housing lottery to begin on September 11 at 8 am PDT.
-That’s based on FFXIV’s usual lottery timings and when the current cycle ends.
 We’ll update this guide again with the next cycle and confirm the lottery’s schedule continues without any hiccups.
 As a reminder, FFXIV‘s in-game clock adjusts to your timezone, so don’t let those pesky time differences throw you for a loop and mix up important dates.

 What happens if you draw a losing ticket?